Ben-Woolley/java-for-beginners/docs/lessons/lesson1.md

 So programming doesn't solve your problems for you, it enables you to:
 1. use a computer to do the brainwork that you don't want to do yourself
-2. on tasks you can figure out the solution to.
+2. automate tasks that you can figure out the solution to.

 ### An Exercise
 Imagine a person who has no idea how anything works, but can carry out basic instructions.